aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

 That same curiosity follows me into my work.

 I like problems that don't already have an obvious answer.
-They also scare me a little—I don't want to get them wrong.
+They also scare me a little because I don't want to get them wrong.
 Usually I start by writing down ideas, researching, trying something, testing it, realizing something doesn't quite work, adjusting it, and testing again.

 I rarely know exactly what the finished solution will look like when I start.
 I just keep working at it until the pieces begin to fit.